Vincent Gregory: Political career

 In 1998, Gregory ran for a seat on the Oakland County Commission.
 He won and served as Commissioner for the 21st district, which included northeast Southfield, Lathrup Village, and Berkley.

 In 2008, Gregory announced his candidacy for the 35th State House district, vacated by fellow Democrat Paul Condino, who was term limited.
 The district includes Southfield, Lathrup Village, Royal Oak Township and part of Oak Park.
 Gregory won the Democratic Primary with about 60% of the vote and went on to easily defeat Republican Katie Koppin in the 2008 General Election.
 He received 41,017 votes, more than any other candidate for the State House of Representatives in Michigan.
 The 35th district is majority African American and overwhelmingly Democratic.

-After one term in the state house, Gregory was elected to the State Senate, succeeding term-limited Democrat Gilda Jacobs.
-In 2013, Gregory announced his candidacy for U.S Congress from Michigan's 14th congressional district, but withdrew from the race in April, 2014.
+After one term in the state house, Gregory was elected to the lllState lllSenate, succeeding term-limited Democrat Gilda Jacobs.
+In 2013, Gregory announced his candidacy for U.S Congress from Michigan's 14th congressional district, but withdrew from the race in April 2014.

-In 2018, there was speculation that he would be the running mate of then candidate for Governor, Gretchen Whitmer, but Garlin Gilchrist was chosen instead.
+In 2018, there was speculation that he would be the running mate of then candidate for governor, Gretchen Whitmer, but Garlin Gilchrist was chosen instead.

 Gregory was a candidate for Oakland County Sheriff in the 2020 general election.